b3nab/instapy-cli/README.md

 To help `instapy-cli` developers to build and maintain this project, go to **[docs/CONTRIBUTING.md](/docs/CONTRIBUTING.md)**
 > instruction soon

-(Write it if you want to collaborate! :smirk:)
+(Write it and collaborate! :wink:)